 Perhaps due to its small size, there are few true “home grounds” in Bahrain.
-Muharraq, Malkiya and Al Ahli tend to play at their own stadiums (more on that later), but many teams will play matches at various grounds (often the National Stadium), making it confusing for the English speaking football fan to find out where to go.
-A few times I’ve been caught out when a match has initially been advertised for one stadium, then moved to another.
+Muharraq, Malkiya and Al Ahli sometimes play at their own stadiums (more on that later), but most teams will play matches at one of the main grounds (often the National Stadium), making it confusing for the English speaking football fan to find out where to go.
+A few times I’ve been caught out when a match has initially been advertised for one ground, then moved to another.

 Generally I’ve found the SofaScore and Forza Football apps useful, but it’s always worth Google translating the posts on the Bahrain FA Instagram, which is very active.
 The Arabic for Bahrain National Stadium – where many matches take place – is ستاد البحرين الوطني, so keep an eye out for that.